IlyavizGIT/Markdown-Documentaries/README.md

 The 'olddocumentaries' folder is containing __OLD__ documentaries of _MarkDown_ system.
 ## /!\ CRINGE WARNING /!\
 No seriously, they're bad and made in a quick hand.
-(I'm a dumbass ;-;)
+(I'm a dumbass ;-;) Except the newest one, it's better than old ones. <3